Careers at Editas

 We’re looking for talented, dedicated, passionate people to join our team and help us pioneer this field and do big, bold things that have never been achieved before.

-- Develop and perform immune cell activation, cytotoxicity, and other cellular and ELISA-based assays to evaluate gene editing approaches in cell therapeutics in vitro and in vivo
+•Develop and perform immune cell activation, cytotoxicity, and other cellular and ELISA-based assays to evaluate gene editing approaches that improve the efficacy of effector cell therapeutics in vitro and in vivo

 We are an equal opportunity employer offering a competitive salary and benefits package.
 All applicants should be legally entitled to work for any employer in the US.